Search

 Important information about volunteering at St Alfege Church

-The project has a lot to achieve so to make scheduling as manageable as possible we ask volunteers to commit to at least 12 shifts over a 6 month period.
+The Church has a lot to achieve so to make scheduling as manageable as possible we ask volunteers to commit to at least 12 shifts over a 6 month period.

 • Shifts will be flexible, but depending on when you indicate you are available to volunteer might include some weekend working.